-investment in the Securities, including the risk of loss of your entire initial investment.

-- " You seek an investment designed to provide a full return of principal at maturity. - " You cannot tolerate a loss of all or a substantial portion of your investment, and you are not willing to make an investment that may be exposed to the full depreciation of the Underlying. - You prefer to receive the dividends paid on the equity securities included in the Underlying. - You are unable or unwilling to hold the Securities to maturity as stated on the cover hereof, or you seek an investment for which there will be an active secondary market for the Securities. - "You can tolerate fluctuations of the price of the Securities prior "You believe that the Underlying will depreciate during the term of the Securities and is likely to close at or below the Trigger Level on the Valuation Date. - " You are not willing to invest in the Securities based on the Upside Participation Rate specified on the cover hereof. - " You prefer the lower risk, and, therefore, accept the potentially lower returns, of conventional debt securities with comparable maturities issued by Credit Suisse or another issuer with a similar credit rating. - " You seek current income from your investment.

-- " You do not seek an investment with exposure to small market capitalization companies in the United States. - " You are unwilling to assume the credit risk of Credit Suisse for all payments under the Securities.
+- You do not fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - " You seek an investment designed to provide a full return of principal at maturity. - You cannot tolerate a loss of all or a substantial portion of your investment, and you are not willing to make an investment that may be exposed to the full depreciation of the Underlying. - You prefer to receive the dividends paid on the equity securities included in the Underlying. - " You are unable or unwilling to hold the Securities to maturity as stated on the cover hereof, or you seek an investment for which there will be an active secondary market for the Securities. - "You believe that the Underlying will depreciate during the term of the Securities and is likely to close at or below the Trigger Level on the Valuation Date. - You are not willing to invest in the Securities based on the Upside Participation Rate specified on the cover hereof. - You prefer the lower risk, and, therefore, accept the potentially lower returns, of conventional debt securities with comparable maturities issued by Credit Suisse or another issuer with a similar credit rating. - " You seek current income from your investment. - " You do not seek an investment with exposure to companies in emerging markets. - " You are unwilling to assume the credit risk of Credit Suisse for all payments under the Securities.